ngs-docs/2023-snakemake-book-draft/src/beginner+/debugging.md

 # Techniques for debugging workflow execution (and fixing problems!)

+## Some initial words of wisdom

+Debugging complex computer situations is an art -- or, at least, it is not easily systematized.
+There are guidelines and even rules to debugging, but no single procedure or approach that is guaranteed to work.

+This chapter focuses on *how to debug* snakemake workflows.
+The odds are that you're reading this chapter because you are trying hard to get something to work.
+Heck, you're probably only reading this sentence because you're desperate.

+Below are the most useful pieces of advice we can give you about debugging at this point in your snakemake journey.

+First, simplify the workflow as much as possible so that it is fast to run.
+For example, reduce the number of samples to 1 or 2 (@@) and subsample input files so that they are small.
+This will make it faster to run and decrease the time between testing your results.

+Second, focus on one rule at a time.
+Run each rule, one by one, until you find one that is not doing what you want it to do.
+Then focus on fixing that.
+This will provide you with an increasingly solid path through the snakemake rules.

+Third, print out the commands being run (using `-p`) and examine the wildcards in the snakemake output carefully.
+Make sure both the commands and the wildcard values are what you expect.
+Find the first rule where they aren't and fix that rule.
+This will ensure that at each stage, your wildcards are ...

+## The three stages of snakemake debugging

 There are three common stages of debugging you'll encounter when creating or modifying a snakemake workflow.